FMajdali/Navigation-Deep-RL/README.md

 -  Action 3: turn right
 ## Solving the environment
 The environment on hand is episodic, and to **solve the project successfully, the agent must get an average score of +13 over 100 consecutive episodes.**

+# Getting Started

+All the required libraries are there in the requirements.txt, there is an option to use the command **!pip -q install .** in the project Jupyter notebook provided by Udacity in the workspace to do all the required installations.